Winch, Crane and Cargo Hook Injuries

 Frequently accidents involving cranes and winches aboard ship involve miscommunication and lack of signals between the crew.
 A spotter and tag lines should be used when the fall of the load cannot be fully observed.
 Defective hooks and home-made hooks should not be used.
 Controls and hydraulics should be properly maintained.
 Bridles, ropes, and wires should be routinely inspected and replaced when necessary.
 Bulling of cargo and lifting loads in excess of safe ratings should not be done.

 If your employer or their insurance company is telling you the accident is your fault, it is time to contact an experienced maritime injury lawyer.
-The lawyers at Stacey & Jacobsen, LLP can explain to you your rights to compensation under Federal Maritime Law.
+The lawyers at Stacey & Jacobsen, PLLC can explain to you your rights to compensation under Federal Maritime Law.
 They have represented thousands of maritime injury workers and recovered millions of dollars in compensation for workers injured in crane and winch accidents.
 The Jones Act is a law that was passed to provide injured seamen fair compensation for their injuries.
 It is your right - it’s the law.